Areas of Responsibility

 In recent contingency operations, different Geographic Combatant Commands (GCCs) have had military command and control.
 For example, military command authority was USNORTHCOM during Hurricane Katrina operations in the United States; USPACOM during the Operation Tomodachi for tsunami relief and associated nuclear disaster in Japan; and USCENTCOM during Iraq and Afghanistan operations.

 All DoD Contracting Officers (COs) executing theater support contracts will do so in support of particular GCCs.
 This includes deployed Contingency Contracting Officers (CCOs) and stateside COs providing reach-back assistance.
-Per DFARS PGI 225.7401, DoD COs must ensure that overseas solicitations and contracts include any applicable host country and designated operational area performance considerations.
+Pursuant to DFARS PGI 225.370 'Contracts requiring performance or delivery in a foreign country', DoD COs must ensure that overseas solicitations and contracts include any applicable host country and designated operational area performance considerations.

-Please click on the titled areas of the map to view Geographic Combatant Command (GCC) webpages.
+Please click on the titled areas of the map to view Geographic Combatant Command (GCC) webpages or other helpful information.